-10. Student Evaluation
+11. Student Evaluation

-Student feedback is essential to the programme development and student comments are used to
+Student feedback is essential to the programme development and student comments are used to enhance both the successful management of the programme and the teaching/learning strategies.
+Istituto Marangoni gathers student opinion in a variety of ways, which may include the following:

-- enhance both the successful management of the programme and the teaching/learning strategies. - Istituto Marangoni gathers student opinion in a variety of ways, which may include the following: - informal contact with Programme Leader and subject Tutor, and through appointments with academic staff; - end of Unit Evaluation; - end of academic year online questionnaires where students will be invited to reflect on their overall experience in their school.
+• informal contact with Programme Leader and subject Tutor, and through appointments with academic staff;

+- end of Unit Evaluation; - end of academic year online questionnaires where students will be invited to reflect on their overall experience in their school. - Issues will be taken to Programme Reflective Meetings and added to the Annual Academic Monitoring Report; - Programme Committee.

 Istituto Marangoni would prefer that on most occasions students be identified when giving constructive feedback on the course and teaching methods.
 There might be occasions when it is not appropriate and Istituto Marangoni recognizes this exception.
 In these instances, programme teams and central support services will ensure that anonymity and confidentiality is respected.
 In order to 'close the feedback loop' and to communicate any improvements resulting from student participation at least once every academic year, programme teams relate back to students the actions taken in response to student views.